 - Antivirus software should be used and updated regularly.

-- All systems and applications used to process customer data should be secure and properly maintained.
+- All systems and applications processing customer data should be secure and properly maintained.

 - Cardholder data access should be restricted on a need-to-know basis.